 Leopard, Kruger National Park, Guide Steve Eshbaugh

 October: 24: Garonga Safari Camp

-We'll spend the next five days on a big game safari.
+We'll spend the next five days exploring a large, expansive big game safari.
 Each day will begin with a pre-dawn cup of coffee or tea and a rusk to give you a little energy before we pile into our safari vehicle to head out to the bush.
 We’ll return for breakfast, then have a break before lunch and head back out for an evening bush drive.
 We may opt to do a game-tracking walk one-day.
 A 30-minute massage will help you fully relax.
-Choose your date and time over the next five days.
+(Choose your date and time over the next five days.)

-Each drive we will have our own open-air safari vehicle with a driver and a guide.
-We will search for the big 5 (elephant, rhino, lion, cape buffalo and leopard) and so much more.
+For each drive we will have our own open-air safari vehicle with a driver and a guide.
+We will search for the big five (elephant, rhino, lion, cape buffalo and leopard) and so much more.

 October 25: Garonga Safari Camp, Day 2

 We'll be back in our open-air safari vehicle before breakfast.
 Today, we'll emphasize wildlife we missed the first day.
-With luck cheetahs could fill our camera lenses and our memory cards.
+With luck cheetahs will fill our camera lenses and memory cards.